pjmreddy/SQL-Database-Query-Agent/README.md

-# 🔍 SQL Database Query Assistant
+# 🔍 SQL Database Query Agent

 ✨ A powerful SQL query Agent that transforms natural language into SQL queries using LangChain and Groq's LLM.
 Interact with your databases conversationally!